 The personal injury attorneys at Davis Law Group, P.S. represent personal injury and accident victims on a contingency fee (also known as a contingent fee) basis.
 Put simply, this type of arrangement means that all legal fees associated with hiring us are contingent on our ability to successfully resolve your case and recover compensation on your behalf.
 It also means that the client would not owe any attorney fees if for any reason we were unable to successfully resolve their case.
 (Fortunately, our award-winning legal team has enjoyed a great deal of success in resolving our clients cases for more than 25 years.)

 How The Contingency Fee Benefits Clients

 From a client's perspective, the main benefit of a contingency fee agreement is the fact that they do not owe anything up front in order to be able to hire an attorney.
 If all personal injury attorneys required their clients to pay thousands of dollars in retainer fees up-front before agreeing to accept the case, then only wealthy people would be able to afford hiring a personal injury attorney.
 That wouldn't be right, and it would leave millions of Americans without quality legal representation annually.

 There are also several other ways that a contingency fee agreement is beneficial to clients.
-First, a contingency fee agreement incentivizes an attorney to achieve the best possible result for the client.
+First, a contingency fee agreement motivates the attorney to achieve the best possible result for the client.
 If the attorney cuts corners or settles the case for less than it ultimately may be worth, then the attorney will also receive a reduced fee for his or her services.
 Leaving money on the table is bad for both the attorney and the client, which motivates the attorney to only settle the case when the insurance company has made a fair offer.